 The Council's adopted risk management policy applies best practice to the identification, evaluation and control of key areas of risk that could impact on the achievement of the Council's objectives and service priorities.
 It sets out a framework to ensure that all parties understand their roles and responsibilities and contribute to risk management at the various decision making levels.
 The focus of the Council's risk management policy is to promote risk awareness as opposed to risk aversion.
 This is to ensure that opportunities are considered and subjected to methodical assessment so that initiatives can be evaluated within the Council's risk appetite.

 A strategic level risk register is established to manage those risks which may threaten the Council's ability to achieve its objectives.
-This register is owned and maintained by the Corporate Management Team and progress with the management of these corporate risks is reported to the Audit Committee.
-Strategic risk management is supported by operational level risk registers which are owned by each Head of Service and are reviewed semi-annually.
-An independent critical review of risk registers was completed in 2013/14 and reported to the Audit Committee.
+This register is owned and maintained by the Corporate Management Team and progress with the management of these corporate risks is regularly reported to the Audit Committee.
+The strategic risk register was recently refreshed by the Corporate Management Team following a risk workshop facilitated by the Council's insurers.
+Strategic risk management is supported by operational level risk registers which are owned by each Head of Service and are reviewed on a periodic basis and at least semi-annually.
+Agreed actions to manage and reduce risk have been incorporated into the relevant service plans.

-The Audit Committee receives quarterly reports on risk management which include a rolling programme of review of each groups risk registers.
-There are plans to further improve the risk register reporting mechanisms in 2014/15.
+Each Audit Committee receives a report on risk management which include a rolling programme of review of each groups risk registers.